Kemirdin/DapperCrudTutorial/README.md

 ## 1. Set up a new ASP.NET Web API project.
 ## 2.Install the Dapper NuGet package.
-Configure the database connection in the project's configuration file.
+## 3.Configure the database connection in the project's configuration file.
 Create a model class that represents the data you'll be working with.
 Create a class that will serve as the database context and handle the connection to the database.
 Implement CRUD operations using Dapper's query methods.